The Ritz Hotel, London: The Barclay years

-In October 1995, David and Frederick Barclay of The Ellerman Group of Companies purchased the hotel for £80 million from Trafalgar House, through their company Ellerman Investments.
+In October 1995, David and Frederick Barclay of the Ellerman Group of Companies purchased the hotel for £80 million from Trafalgar House, through their company Ellerman Investments.
 They spent eight years and £40 million restoring the hotel to its former grandeur, with the help of Parisian interior designer Philippe-Charles Belloir.
 (Note: Many of the electrical fixtures from the original construction are still in use – both chandeliers and wall sconces.)
-Prince Charles and Camilla Parker-Bowles made their first public appearance together at the Ritz, as they left a birthday party for Parker-Bowles' sister.
+Prince Charles and Camilla Parker Bowles made their first public appearance together at the Ritz, as they left a birthday party for Parker-Bowles' sister.
 The couple returned to the hotel in November 2002 for the Prince's birthday party, which was also attended by Queen Elizabeth II and Prince Philip.
 In 2002, the Ritz became the first hotel to receive the Royal Warrant from the Prince of Wales for banqueting and catering services.

 In 2005, the Ritz acquired the adjoining Wimbourne House.
 On 27 January 2007, around 300 people were evacuated to the nearby May Fair Hotel following a fire alarm in the hotel.
 No one was hurt in the blaze, which started in the basement casino kitchen's extraction vents.
 The Ritz casino only suffered "minor damage".

-Former British Prime Minister Margaret Thatcher was convalescing at the Ritz when she died following a stroke on 8 April 2013.
+Former British prime minister Margaret Thatcher was convalescing at the Ritz when she died following a stroke on 8 April 2013.

 There was criticism in 2012 because the Ritz had not paid any corporation tax since being taken over by the Barclay twins.
 The accounts indicated that the profitable hotel used a series of tax reliefs to reduce its corporation tax to zero.
 David Barclay's son, Aidan, stated that the company abided by UK law.

 The Qatari years

 In March 2020, the hotel was sold to Abdulhadi Mana Al-Hajri, a Qatari businessman.
 He is the brother of Al-Anoud Al-Hajri, second wife of the current Emir of Qatar.

 In 2023, the Ritz faced allegations of discrimination after a job applicant was told that "Afro-style" hair was not permitted for staff.
 The Ritz apologised, stating that an out-of-date policy was mistakenly sent to the applicant and reiterated that they did not condone discrimination of any form.

+In 2022, the hotel began a £300m renovation which includes a 53-room expansion on Arlington Street, matching the exterior of the original building.
+It was constructed on the site of an adjacent building, which was purchased and demolished.
+It also includes the addition of a five-story basement, with a spa and parking garage.
+Construction work is expected to be completed in 2028.